DEEP_DIVE

 The APS is a composite 0–1000 score that aggregates your performance across multiple sessions.
 It combines five components, each normalized to 0–1 and weighted to produce a holistic measure of AI-assisted development proficiency.

-Unlike the per-session score, APS captures your entire body of work — rewarding consistency, breadth of skills, and sustained output over time.
+APS captures your entire body of work — rewarding consistency, breadth of skills, and sustained output over time.

 Output